 On October 29, 2020, CPV Towantic, LLC ("CPV Towantic"), among others, requested authorization for a transaction whereby CPV Group LP will indirectly acquire all of the indirect voting securities owned by GIP II CPV Intermediate Holdings Partnership, L.P., ("GIP II CPV").
 Upon consummation, Clearway Power Marketing and GenConn Energy will no longer be CPV Related Persons.
 A FERC order approving the transaction on or before December 28, 2020 was requested.
-Comments on this application are due on or before November 19, 2020.
+Comments on this application were due on or before November 19, 2020; none were filed.
+This application is pending before the FERC.